Laser Printer vs. Inkjet Printer

 Third Party Refills

 Using refilled ink or toner carts is generally not recommended.
-My experience, backed by Consumer Reports magazine, show that refilled carts don’t perform as well as genuine factory ink.
-That’s not to say you’ll always have a bad experience, but satisfaction rates are a bit lower for refilled ink.
+My experience, backed by Consumer Reports magazine, show that refilled carts don’t perform as consistently well as genuine manufacturer ink.
+That’s not to say you’ll always have a bad experience, but satisfaction rates are a bit lower for third-party refilled ink.

 If you are buying ink often enough that the cost difference between genuine and refilled ink is that noticeable, then your printing volume is high enough that you should be using a laser printer instead.